API 510 - Pressure Vessel Inspector

 The API 510 exam day is 7.5 hours long, and includes a short tutorial session, 2.75 hours for the closed-book portion, a 45-minute lunch break, and 3.75 hours for the open-book section.

 Papers and books are not allowed in Prometric’s computer testing centers.
-PDF documents of pertinent codes and standards will be available on your computer during the open book portion of the exam, and will be presented in English (with the exception of Chinese references, which will be presented in the Chinese language).
+PDF documents of pertinent codes and standards will be available on your computer during the open book portion of the exam, and will be presented in English.
 The tutorial below will help you navigate through these documents.

 There are 150 questions on the exam, of which only 125 are scored.
 The remaining 25 are pretest questions.